 Walks near the lake

 Easy-going walks are those to the waterfall, the president’s dacha and the Snake Lake, detailed below.
-The walk to the cave mummy is not easy, but it’s not a full day’s walk.

 If it all sounds a bit too tiring: Iskanderkul has pebbly beaches and a boat for rent.
 Bring your own beer.